D. Boral Capital Maintains Medicus Pharma (MDCX) Buy Recommendation

 What is the Fund Sentiment?

-There are 28 funds or institutions reporting positions in Medicus Pharma.
-This is an increase of 17 owner(s) or 154.55% in the last quarter.
-Average portfolio weight of all funds dedicated to MDCX is 0.05%, an increase of 80.33%.
-Total shares owned by institutions decreased in the last three months by 33.96% to 2,070K shares.
+There are 29 funds or institutions reporting positions in Medicus Pharma.
+This is an increase of 18 owner(s) or 163.64% in the last quarter.
+Average portfolio weight of all funds dedicated to MDCX is 0.05%, an increase of 69.95%.
+Total shares owned by institutions increased in the last three months by 42.31% to 2,096K shares.

 What are Other Shareholders Doing?